-A. Award Notices.
+- A. Award Notices.
 HUD field staff will send, by postal or overnight mail, selection letters and grant agreements to the award recipient organization.
 The grant agreement is the obligating document and funds are obligated once the HUD Multifamily Housing Hub or Program Center Director signs the agreement.
 Field staff will send non-selection letters during this same period of time.
-If your application is ineligible for funding, field staff may notify you by letter any time during the application review process.

-- B. Administrative and National Policy Requirements.
+If your application is ineligible for funding, field staff may notify you by letter any time during the application review process. - B. Administrative and National Policy Requirements.
 Unless specifically enumerated in this NOFA, all grant recipients are subject to the requirements specified in Section III.C of the General Section. - C. Reporting.
 All award recipients must submit the following reports each year: - 1.
 One Semi-Annual SF425_Federal_Financial_Report, for each half-year period of the federal fiscal year; - 2.
 One Semi-Annual HUD92456_Service_Coordinator_Performance_Report, for each half-year period of the federal fiscal year; - 3.
-One completed HUD96010_Logic_Model, submitted as an attachment to each Semi-Annual Performance Report.
+One annual HUD96010_Logic_Model, reporting performance during each Federal FY period.
+This report is due along with the Semi-Annual Reports to the local field office on October 30 of each year.
 The Logic Model must present performance information corresponding to each six-month reporting period and for the entire grant term.
 The reports should reflect achievements related to program outputs and outcomes as specified in the approved Logic Model incorporated into your grant agreement.
 The objectives of the Service Coordinator in Multifamily Housing program are to enhance a resident's quality of life and ability to live independently and to age in place.
 The data that HUD collects on the performance report and Logic Model measure, in a quantitative form, the grantee's success in meeting these intended program outcomes. - 4.
-Periodic reimbursement requests (i.e. HUD50080- - SCMF_Service_coordinator_Payment_Voucher), providing program expenses for the associated time period, and submitted in accordance with the due dates stated in the grant agreement.
-Grantees must request grant payments directly following the end of each agreed-upon time period and the funds must reimburse those program costs already incurred. - 5.
+Periodic Reimbursement Requests (HUD 50080SCMF_Service_Coordinator_Payment_Voucher, providing program expenses for the associated time period, and submitted in accordance with the due dates stated in the grant agreement.
+Grantees must request grant payments directly following the end of each agreed-upon time period and the funds must reimburse those program costs already incurred.

+- 5. Quality Assurance.
 If your grant includes Quality Assurance activities, you must provide a copy of at least one annual report that your QA provider submits to you each year.
-You must submit this copy along with the semi-annual reports that are due on October 30 of each year.
+You must submit this copy along with the reports that are due on October 30 of each year.
 The QA provider's report that you submit to HUD must include the following information: who performed the QA work, when the review(s) was conducted, and the results of the evaluation.
 The results should include such information as how many residents were served, the types of services they receive, the training sessions attended by the Service Coordinator, and the extent of resident satisfaction with the program.
-HUD will use this report, in tandem with other reports and performance data, to determine a grantee's acceptable program performance.
+HUD will use this report, in tandem with other reports and performance data, to determine a grantee's acceptable program performance. - 6.
+Racial and Ethnic Data.
+HUD requires that funded recipients collect and report racial and ethnic beneficiary data through the use of the HUD27061_Race_and_Ethnic_Data_Reporting_Form.
+See paragraphs VI.C.7 and 8 of the General Section for more information. - 7.
+Transparency Act Reporting. - a.
+Recipient Reporting to Meet the Requirements of the Federal Funding Accountability and Transparency Act of 2006, as amended. - (1) Prime Grant Awardee Reporting.
+Prime recipients of HUD financial assistance are required to report certain subawards in the federal government wide website www.fsrs.gov or its successor system.